Veverimer (also known as TRC101)

-Our investigational drug candidate, veverimer, is a novel, non-absorbed polymer that is designed to treat metabolic acidosis by binding hydrochloric acid in the gastrointestinal tract and removing it from the body through excretion in the feces, thereby decreasing the total amount of acid in the body and increasing serum bicarbonate.
+Our investigational drug candidate, veverimer, is a novel, non-absorbed polymer that is designed to bind hydrochloric acid in the gastrointestinal tract and remove it from the body through excretion in the feces.
 Veverimer is administered orally as a suspension in water.

 Veverimer is specifically designed to combine high capacity and high selectivity for binding and removing hydrochloric acid.
 Importantly, veverimer does not deliver sodium or other counterions, potentially allowing for chronic treatment of metabolic acidosis in patients with chronic kidney disease (CKD) and common comorbidities such as hypertension, cardiovascular disease, heart failure or edema, if approved.